ArXivDLInstruct: 778K Research Code Functions for Instruction Tuning

 Use Cases

-ArXivDLInstruct is designed for several applications:
+ArXivDLInstruct supports several applications:

 Instruction tuning.
 Fine-tune language models to follow natural language instructions for writing research-grade ML code.
 The prompt-response format maps directly to the instruction tuning paradigm.

 Code completion.
-Train or evaluate code completion models on research-specific code patterns — architectures, training loops, data processing pipelines, and evaluation scripts.
+Train or evaluate code completion models on research-specific code patterns: architectures, training loops, data processing pipelines, and evaluation scripts.

 R&D coding agents.
 Build agents that can write and modify ML research code by training on the patterns and conventions found in published research repositories.